 Data collection refers to the stage of DLM where a new value enters your company's data infrastructure.
 It can be either hardware or software.
 For this phase, you must establish a set of rules to gather data in standardized formats so it can be accessible and manageable later on.

 Those rules or policies must be adequate to each type of data collected.
 So you should specify policies for employee data, partner data, accounting, etc. For personal data in each category, you must also take into account applicable data privacy regulations.

-Data storage best practices should depend on its use.
-Collected data can become an active asset and be used/reused, or it can be inactive, in which case it can be archived or deleted.
+Data storage best practices depend on its use.
+Collected data can become an active asset and be used or reused, or it can become inactive and be archived or deleted.
 In either scenario, you need to establish policies around its storage.
 Backup and recovery options are also important to keep in mind.

-As an example of these policies, you could stipulate that inactive data that might still be relevant in the future should be stored in a cold storage environment (which would help you reduce costs).
+As an example of these policies, you could stipulate that inactive data that may be relevant in the future be stored in a cold storage environment (which would help reduce costs).

-This stage covers several processes to around data, including inspecting and enriching data before making it accessible for the right users.
+The data maintenance stage covers several processes, including inspecting and enriching data before making it accessible to the right users.

-The general goal in this phase is to make sure that relevant data is available for the right team when and where they need it.
+The general goal in this phase of DLM is to make sure that relevant data is available for the right team when and where they need it.
 So after validating and enriching the data, you'll need to move it to the right place.
-That's where data integration steps in.
+That's where data integration comes in.

 Some companies, especially for accounting and investment decisions, add another step after this one called data synthesis.